 - Feel free to add more chocolate or peanut butter if you like a different chocolate to peanut butter ratio.

-Well I hope you enjoy these low carb peanut butter cups.
-They are so easy to make so you can make them whenever you have a craving.
-And I have to say 1 will satisfy me and it’s only 0.9g net carbs.
+Well I hope you enjoy these easy keto peanut butter cups.
+It’s so easy to make these sweet treats that you can make them whenever you have a candy craving.
+And I have to say just 1 will satisfy me and it’s only 0.9g net carbs.

 You might also like my friend Kasey’s keto peanut butter cup chaffle recipe!

 Craving a Reeses' cup?
-Try these homemade low carb peanut butter cups!
+Try these homemade keto chocolate peanut butter cups!
 This is an easy keto candy that only needs 4 ingredients.
 Each low carb candy has only 0.9g net carbs and absolutely delicious.

 Ingredients